WHY BROOKHAVEN INNOVATION ACADEMY?

 Computer programming for all students in Kindergarten through Eighth Grade.

-Enrichment courses in music, visual arts, and physical education.
+Enrichment courses in music and physical education.

 Specialized supports for students with disabilities and English language learners.